hanpari/sovereign/source/02/052_drama.md

 "Repair the wheelchair?"

-Confused, Gromov realized that Andrey and Samara started to laugh loudly as if they were sharing some private joke.
+Confused, Gromov realized that Andrey and Samara started to laugh as if they were sharing some private joke.

 "You guys know each other?"

 "Well, sort of."
-Samara wiped off the  out of her cheeks.
+Samara wiped off tears out of her cheeks.
 "Excuse me, captain.
 I am sooo sorry."

 "You don't seem too sorry to me.
 May I know what's happening here?"

 "This is a secret," retorted Andrey.
 "You treated me like a mental, Sava.
 Now it's my turn for a little revenge.
 You will never know what happened between this fine lady and me.
 No one will ever tell you.
-Mystery of the universe stays closed before your very eyes, which will haunt you to the last breath."
+Mystery of the Universe stays closed before your very eyes, which will haunt you to the last breath."

 Gromov sighed, turning to Samara.
 "If I understand correctly, the wheelchair of your aunt has broken, so you called Andrey.
 Have you met him before?"

-Even though Andrey tried to hush Samara vehemently, she disregarded him and led Gromov outside, to a  garden, in which the flowers had begun blossoming.
+Even though Andrey tried to hush Samara vehemently, she disregarded him and led Gromov outside to a  garden where the flowers had begun blossoming.

 The place did not match Gromov's memories, having been replaced by a more vivid, picturesque corner of a fairyland.

 "Am I dreaming?" he pondered.
-But in normal dreams, such a realization was foreplay for waking up, while now, he only felt a tad hazy with his brain-altering between his old and current self.
+But in ordinary dreams, such a realization was foreplay for waking up, while now, he only felt a tad hazy with his brain-altering between his old and current self.

 "Dreaming?" she went on softly.
 "Should I explain where I met Jerzinsky?"

 "No need."

 Since he had lived through this once, he was already aware of that part.
-Samara had arrived in the city a week ago and gotten stuck at the airport with a load of baggage.
+Having arrived in the city a week ago, Samara got stuck at the airport with a load of baggage.

-Coincidentally, Andrey, who had been wandering around, offered her a helpful hand, so they became acquaintances.
-When the wheelchair had broken down, she called Andrey, thinking he was a SF mechanic.
+Coincidentally, Andrey, who had been wandering around, offered her a helping hand, so they became acquaintances.
+When the wheelchair had broken down, she called Andrey, mistaking him for an SF mechanic.

-Samara shrugged.
 "A girl would think you didn't need to rush things.
 We have met again after so many years, Sava.
 Cherish it!"

 Gromov found the advice reasonable.
-Was it really necessary to investigate the mystery?
+Was it necessary to investigate the mystery?
 All the regrets he had, he could face them in this weird dreamland, probing what would have happened if he had given a different answer to her.

 With a cold, calculating expression, Samara did not look disappointed.